jaydenwindle/PythonWebScraping/tasks.md

 ## Description

 This project will teach you the basics of web scraping with Python.
-You'll learn step by step how to scrape the list of "Trending Topics" from the PluralSight homepage, and exporting it as a JSON file.
+You'll learn step by step how to use standard Python web scraping tools to scrape the list of "Trending Topics" from the PluralSight homepage and export them as a JSON file.

 ## Required Applications and Tools